 We are to be a light in the world and salt of the earth (Matthew 5:13-16).

-The most wonderful gift that is being given to us, is to be saved and redeemed so that we have peace with God our Father, His Son, the Holy Spirit and to be able to look at your life with joy that is inexpressible with a hope that far exceeds any hope that you can ever imagine, a home in the new heavens and new earth with God our Father, His Son, the Holy Spirit and the biggest and most wonderful loving family we could ever imagine.
+The most wonderful gift that is being offered to us, is to be saved and redeemed so that we have peace with God our Father, His Son, the Holy Spirit and to be able to look at our lives with a joy that is inexpressible and with a hope that far exceeds any hope that we can ever imagine, a home in the new heavens and new earth with God our Father, His Son, the Holy Spirit, and all the blessed, and eternal life.

 To the King of ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen